-We want to just take a moment and briefly define a few terms that you’re likely to encounter when discussing “high cholesterol” and also mention a few “risk factors” and potential “complications” that a typical life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment define a few terms that you’re likely to encounter when discussing “high cholesterol”.
+And also mention a few “risk factors” and potential “complications” that a typical life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Common terms you may encounter:

-- Hyperlipoproteinemia, is common disorder that can cause one to suffer from Hypercholesterolemia or High Cholesterol because this is a condition that is caused by the bodies inability to break down certain lips of fats in one’s body, usually cholesterol and triglycerides.
+- Hyperlipoproteinemia is a common disorder that can cause one to suffer from Hypercholesterolemia or High Cholesterol because this is a condition caused by the body’s inability to break down certain lips of fats in one’s body, usually cholesterol and triglycerides.